IHE/RAD.IRA/input/pagecontent/issues.md

 * Q: Should Hub be required to be capable of sending `DiagnosticReport-open` / `DiagnosticReport-update` / `DiagnosticReport-select` events when it resumes a previous report context?<br><br>In Hub [Event Producing Requirements](volume-1.html#1xx1172-event-producing-requirements), the Hub is required to be capable of implicitly send the corresponding `DiagnosticReport-*` event when it establishes a new context after closing a report context.
 If so, should the Hub be capable of support all three events, or only the `DiagnosticReport-open` event?

+* Q: Should the Report Creator in this profile be grouped with the Report Creator in Interactive Multimedia Report (IMR) profile?<br><br>The Report Creator in this profile is generally applicable in a reporting session.
+On the other hand, the Report Creator in IMR can group with the Report Creator in this profile to leverage the `DiagnosticReport-* events` to create the multimedia report content.
+Current this grouping is mentioned in cross profile considerations, but not mandatory.

 #### Closed Issues

 * Q: Should [SMART-web-messaging](https://build.fhir.org/ig/HL7/smart-web-messaging/index.html) be included in this profile?<br><br>A: No.<br>SMART-web-messaging currently is limited to web applications running in the same browser only.
 If there are demand for this integration, a separate profile can be created so that implementations can document what methods they support.